Sage222/SageGetNordWireGuardServer/README.md

 Country_id=38

-38 is Canada
-228 is USA
-195 is singapore
+38 is Canada - 228 is USA - 195 is singapore - 13 is Australia etc

 Run in ISE.